BlameTroi/txblibs/README.txt

 Pascal_ on pattern matching, searching, and editing, the code is not a transliteration of the Pascal to C.

-A first pass at filename globbing is pretty bad and will probably be deleted.
+A first pass at filename globing is pretty bad and will probably be deleted.

 There are some entry point declarations not explicitly exposed in the